Biking from Long Branch to Spring Lake

 Points of interest:

 This route is full of colorful and picturesque sights.
 On the way south Deal has lovely mansions lining the road.
-Suddenly there is Asbury Park, which looks like bomb damage assessment photos from Iraq.
+Suddenly there is Asbury Park, which in recent years has looked like bomb damage assessment photos from Iraq, but now is undergoing a renaissance.
 Then comes the religious community of Ocean Grove with its tabernacle and victorian architecture.
 After a series of beach towns, each with its own culture, the route ends in the lovely town of Spring Lake with its shaded homes and beautiful park.

 What's not to like: